 In better news, Wilson reckoned the Knights could have found a potential gem for next season in Helliwell.

 A product of Bradford’s youth system, winning their senior academy’s most improved player award in 2006, he can play hooker, half-back and loose-forward.

 He joined Cas in March 2008 where he has been a regular in the reserves albeit without breaking into the Super League team.

-However, he was deemed surplus to requirements after the rule change which means top-tier reserve-grade rugby next year will be at Under-20s level, not U21s, with each team able to field only three over-age players.
+However, he was deemed surplus to requirements after the rule change which means top-tier reserve-grade rugby next year will be at Under-20s level, not U21s, with each team able to field only three

 Hull pair Danny Bell and Nathan Freer and Wakefield’s Adie Hampshire have already joined York in such circumstances.